kata-containers/kata-containers/src/tools/kata-ctl/src/log_parser/README.md

 - `--output-format <OUTPUT_FORMAT>` Sets the format of the output.
 Defaults to `json`, and can be set to `csv`, `json`, `ron`, `text`, `toml`, `xml`, and `yaml`.
 - `-q, --quiet` Will not print invalid log entry errors to stderr.
 - `-s, --strict` Any invalid log entry will halt the program.
+- `-h, --help`, Displays a listing of all CLI options.

 For a comprehensive (and guaranteed up to date) list, please run `log-parser-rs --help`.